Skip to main content

 Navigation

 Navigation in Flutter is a complex topic, and it's not directly related to state management.
-Nevertheless, Async Redux provides a way to navigate your app by dispatching actions, solely because it then gets easier to create navigation tests.
+However, Async Redux lets you navigate your app by dispatching actions, which makes it easier to write navigation tests.

-In other words, using Async Redux's navigation capabilities is optional.
-If you don't intend to use it, you can skip this page.
+Using Async Redux for navigation is completely optional.
+If you prefer to handle navigation in another way, you can skip this page.

-For the moment, I only provide navigation capabilities for Navigator 1.
-If you want to use newer navigation packages you can create your own actions to implement it, or skip navigating with Async Redux altogether.
+At the moment, navigation support is only available for Navigator 1.
+If you use a newer navigation package, you can create your own actions for it, or simply avoid using Async Redux for navigation.

 Setup

-For this to work, during app initialization you must create a "navigator key" and then inject it into that action:
+To make this work, you first need to create a "navigator key" during app initialization and inject it into the navigation action:

 final navigatorKey = GlobalKey<NavigatorState>();